hopto-dot/Japanese-Conjugation-Helper/README.md

 Download the program [here](https://github.com/hopto-dot/Japanese-Conjugation-Helper/releases).
 The interval that I release a new version varies from a day to up to a week depending on changes made to the program and how long I've been working on the program.

 For the main functionality of bringing up conjugations of a word, simple type the word on it's own (in Japanese, Romaji or the English word).
-Find out more about how this and other commands work in [the Wiki](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use).
+Find out more about how this and other commands work in the [wiki](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use).

 ## **List of commands:**
 * Word Lookup - looks up any word or phrase